-This PGCE course prepares you to teach Drama in the 11-16 age ranges with opportunities to gain experience of teaching post-16.
+This PGCE course prepares you to teach Drama in either the 11 to 16 (with post-16 enhancement) or 14-19 age phases.
+It is a very practical course with around two thirds of the time spent in schools, mostly working with teachers and pupils, and around one third spent on directed study, with partnership training in the University and school.
 It is an integrated academic and professional preparation for teaching, combining study at either postgraduate or professional level with practical training to meet the Teachers’ Standards.

 |Academic School:||School of Teacher Development|

 |Awarding Institution:||Bishop Grosseteste University|

 For all PGCE Secondary specialisms you will normally need:

 - GCSEs at grade 4 (previously C) or above (or equivalent) in English Language and Mathematics at the time of application.
 Please see our list of accepted equivalents.

 - A relevant honours degree at a 2:2 classification or above; please see below for the degree subject requirements for individual specialisms.
 (Where the degree result is to be awarded in the year of application, we will require a predicted degree classification as part of an academic reference provided on the application)